ImaginaryVillain/community_lights/README.md

 light 250 #ffffff // original terrax version

 You can switch back to the terrax formatting in the plugin parameters.
 (Parameter 'Note Tag Key', leave it blank to use Terrax's synthax.)

+**-Do I still have to put at least one light event in order to activate the script on a map?**

+There is now a plugin paramater ('Light event required') who allows you to have the plugin active even with no lightsource on a map.

 **-How would I make the black areas not be pitch black?**